ElliotY-ML/covid-dashboard-on-gcp/README.md

 # Overview
 This repository contains Python code and data for a dashboard deployed on the Google Cloud Platform (GCP) App Engine.
-The interactive Plotly Dash dashboard displays reported U.S. cases of COVID-19 in line graphs, bar charts, and bubble maps.
+The interactive Plotly Dash dashboard visualizes reported U.S. cases of COVID-19 in line graphs, bar charts, and bubble maps.

 ![Created using Dash](/img/DashGCPScreenShot.JPG)
 [Link to Dash dashboard deployed on GCP](https://covid-dash-374301.ue.r.appspot.com/)